LORAN: Loran-B and C

 LORAN was a simple system that compared the arrival times of pulses to make a measurement.
 Ideally, perfectly formed rectangular blips would be displayed on the CRT, whose leading edge could be compared with a high degree of accuracy.
 In practice, the transmitters cannot turn on and off instantly, and due to a variety of factors the resulting blips are spread out in time, forming an envelope.
 The sharpness of the envelope is a function of the frequency, meaning the lower-frequency systems like LORAN will always have longer envelopes with less well-defined start and stop points, and thus generally have less accuracy than higher-frequency systems like Gee.

 There is an entirely different way to accomplish the same timing measurement, not by comparing the timing of the pulse envelopes, but timing the phase of the signals.
 This is actually quite easy to perform using simple electronics and can be displayed directly using a simple mechanical pointer.
 The trick to such a system is to ensure the primary and secondary stations are phase-coherent, a complex proposition during World War II.
-But by isolating the expensive portions of the system at the few broadcast stations, the Decca Navigation System using this technique went active in 1944, offering accuracy similar to Gee but using low-cost mechanical displays which were also much easier to use.
+By isolating the expensive portions of the system at the few broadcast stations, the Decca Navigator System went active in 1944 using this technique, offering accuracy similar to Gee, but using low-cost mechanical displays, which were also much easier to use.

-The downside to the phase comparison system is that it is not possible to know from a continuous wave signal, like Decca's, which part of the signal you are measuring.
-You could be comparing the first waveform from one station to the first from another, but the second waveform looks identical and the operator may line up those two waves instead.
+The downside to the phase comparison system is that it is not possible to know from a continuous wave signal, like Decca's, which part of the signal one is measuring.
+One could be comparing the first waveform from one station to the first from another, but the second waveform looks identical and the operator may line up those two waves instead.
 This leads to a problem where the operator can generate an accurate measurement, but the actual fix might be at a wide variety of locations.
 These locations are separated radially around the station, meaning a fix might be within a given radial direction or a fixed distance to either side.
-Decca referred to these radial areas as "lanes", and used a mechanical system to keep track of which one the receiver was in.
+Decca referred to these radial areas as "lanes", and used a mechanical system to keep track of in which one the receiver was.